 When I returned to Alaska, I hired an employee and began marketing my work to shops, art galleries and through retail craft shows.
 In 1988 I took at leap of faith and attended a trade show in Seattle with my small jewelry line.
 It was there that I met the owner and buyer for the newly formed mail order company, Coldwater Creek.
 They carried my work for five years, giving me both national exposure and a steady revenue stream.

 In 1989, my husband left full time professional work to become our business manager and help with marketing.

 There are now over 300 pieces in my line.
-After more than 45 years, I still love what I do, but I could not do it alone without the committed help from my staff.
+After 49 years, I still love what I do, but I could not do it alone without the committed help from my staff.

 Through the many changes of our business over these years, our mission remains the same — to create distinctive, nature-inspired jewelry, hand-crafted for a lifetime of enjoyment at an affordable price.